majharul-web/web-programmer-bd/README.md

 ## Website info:

-- I make this website HTML,CSS,Bootstrap, Font-awesome,Javascript and React.
+- I make this website using HTML,CSS,Bootstrap, Font-awesome,Javascript and React.
+- This website use we cam make our Developer team and calculate total salary cost.
 - It is a SPA Website.
-- This website use we cam make our Developer team and calculate total salary cost.